ann-peterson/rehearsal-scheduler/README.md

 # rehearsal-scheduler

-Be able to schedule rooms based on the availability of the instructor and the room
+Be able to schedule rooms based on the availability of the staff, actors, and the room